 Coronavirus (COVID-19): Considerations for inventory audit testing

-The COVID-19 outbreak has resulted in the introduction of exceptional measures including the mandatory closure of many businesses and restrictions of movement in countries around the world.
-The UK government, for example, has now instructed most people to stay at home to save lives.
+The COVID-19 outbreak has resulted in the introduction of exceptional measures including the mandatory closure of many businesses and restrictions of movement in countries around the world, including the UK.

 ISA 501 requires auditors to attend inventory counts where inventory is material, unless impractical, to provide audit evidence relating to existence and condition.
 Alternative procedures are otherwise required, and where a count is conducted at a date other than the year end, additional procedures are required to cover the intervening period.

-Under the current circumstances, inventory counts are likely to be delayed or cancelled.
-Even when they are performed, auditors may not be able, willing or permitted to attend.
+Even when inventory counts are performed by management, auditors may not be able, willing or permitted to attend.
 In these situations, auditors should seek to perform alternative audit procedures.
 If this is not possible, there may be no alternative to a limitation of scope in the audit opinion.

-In some cases, a disclaimer of the audit opinion may be necessary if the inability to obtain sufficient appropriate audit evidence means that the possible effects on the financial statements of undetected misstatements (if any) on the financial statements could be both material and pervasive.
-As under normal circumstances, it seems likely that qualifications arising from a limitation of scope of the audit are more likely to be issued than disclaimers of opinion, which are relatively rarely issued
+In some cases, a disclaimer of the audit opinion may be necessary if impact is both material and pervasive.
+We would expect qualifications arising from a limitation of scope of the audit to be more likely to be issued than disclaimers of opinion, which are relatively rarely issued.

 Management has cancelled the inventory count and intends to use a book value or estimate instead.
 What should I do?